Group Leader of " HBV, HIV infections and Liver diseases"

 Education and Training

-Postdoctoral Fellow, Virology and Immunology at University of North Carolina Chapel Hill, NC, USA
+2018: Postdoctoral Fellow, Virology & Immunology at University of North Carolina Chapel Hill, NC, USA

-Dr. James Ahodantin grew up in France and received a training in Infectious diseases and Vaccines followed by a Ph.D. degree in Virology and Immunology at Sorbonne University in Paris where he discovered that hepatitis B virus X protein (HBx) promotes the development of hepatocellular carcinoma through the dyruption of liver polyploidization.
-Dr. James Ahodantin has also significantly contributed to the development of humanized mouse model for HBV study.
-Then, he completed his postdoctoral training at University of North Carolina Chapel Hill in Prof. Lishan Su's lab.
-Through over several years of work, training, and teaching/mentoring, Dr. James Ahodantin have developed extensive expertise in Virology, Immunology and Liver Biology.
+Dr. James Ahodantin grew up in France and received a training in Infectious diseases and Vaccines followed by a Ph.D. degree in Virology and Immunology at Sorbonne University in Paris where he discovered that hepatitis B virus X protein (HBx) promotes the development of hepatocellular carcinoma through the dysruption of liver polyploidization.
+Dr. Ahodantin has also significantly contributed to the development of humanized mouse model for HBV study.
+Next, he completed his postdoctoral training at University of North Carolina Chapel Hill in Prof. Lishan Su's lab where his research focused on the investigation of mechanisms of HIV and HBV immunopathology in the liver.
+Through over several years of work, training, and teaching/mentoring, Dr. Ahodantin have developed extensive expertise in Virology, Immunology and Liver Biology.

 Virology, Immunology, Immunotherapy, humanized mice, Liver diseases

 - Ahodantin J, Nio K, Funaki M, Zhai X, Wilson E, Kottilil S, Cheng L, Li G, Su L. “Type I interferons and TGF-β cooperate to induce liver fibrosis during HIV-1 infection under antiretroviral therapy”.
 JCI Insights, 2022 May 31;e152738.